oasisprotocol/old-docs/src/operators/stake-management.md

  --net.keymanager.binary target/debug/oasis-core-keymanager-runtime
 ```

-Shortly, three compute nodes, storage nodes and a key manager will start.
-If you
+Shortly, an Oasis test network will start.
+If you track the output on the
-track the output on the terminal, it should contain a similar line to this:
+terminal, it should contain a similar line to this:

 ```bash
 level=info module=net-runner caller=root.go:145 ts=2019-10-25T10:54:09.198642162Z msg="client node socket available" path=/tmp/oasis-net-runner236357163/net-runner/network/client-0/internal.sock